With that amount of knowledge and background we wanted to get his take on what’s working, and why WordPress is such a good choice for many.

 When dealing with e-commerce projects, my approach revolves around developing robust and secure online stores.
 I integrate powerful e-commerce functionalities, such as product catalogs, shopping carts, payment gateways, and inventory management systems.

-My priority is to create a secure and efficient platforms that streamline the shopping process for customers and allows the client to manage their online business effectively.
+My priority is to create secure and efficient platforms that streamline the shopping process for customers and allows the client to manage their online business effectively.

 Regardless of the project type, I always begin by thoroughly evaluating the client’s specific requirements and goals.
 Based on this analysis, I determine whether a custom-built theme or a hybrid custom theme integrated with a theme builder is the best fit.
 This consideration ensures the final solution perfectly aligns with the client’s vision while offering seamless functionality, stunning aesthetics, and an exceptional user experience.

-WordPress has changed a lot over the years.
-Can you fill us in on some of the changes?
+WordPress has changed a lot over the years, can you fill us in on some of the changes?

-Unlike the traditional approach where editors were constrained by rigid forms with limited content flexibility, the new block editor introduces a modular system that empowers editors with unparalleled creative freedom.
+One of the most significant recent changes is the adoption of the Gutenberg “block editor,” revolutionizing the way websites are modified.Unlike the traditional approach where editors were constrained by rigid forms with limited content flexibility, the new block editor introduces a modular system that empowers editors with unparalleled creative freedom.

 Rather than filling out forms, editors can now seamlessly drag and drop modular blocks onto a page, granting them extensive flexibility to design and customize pages according to their unique vision.
 This shift to a modular approach allows editors to craft pages exactly as they envision, bringing forth a new era of intuitive and dynamic website creation.